jimmykurian/Reactivities/client-app/docs/app/features/activities/details/ActivityDetails/functions/default.md

 ## Remarks

-This component uses the Semantic UI React library to create a card layout for displaying activity details.
+This component uses the Semantic UI React library to create a layout for displaying detailed information about an activity.
-It includes an image, title, date, description, and buttons for editing or canceling the activity.
+It includes a header, detailed information, a chat section, and a sidebar.
 The `loadActivity` function is called to fetch the activity details based on the ID from the URL parameters.
 The component accesses the `activityStore` from the MobX store context to get the selected activity and relevant functions.
 The `LoadingComponent` is displayed while the activity details are being loaded.